AlgyJr/ios_guides/Navigation-Controller.md

 First we'll set up our table to show the list of names.
 Starting with the Xcode `Single View Application` template.
-We add a table view to the initial view controller that Xcode has generated and add a single single prototype cell that justs uses the built-in `UITableViewCell` class.
-We hook up our table view's `dataSource` property to finish the initial set up.
+We add a table view to the initial view controller that Xcode has generated and add a single prototype cell that justs uses the built-in `UITableViewCell` class.
+We hook up our Table View's `dataSource` property to finish the initial setup.
 If you are unfamiliar with how work with table views, please refer to the [[table view guide|Table View Guide]].

 <a href="http://imgur.com/WBH4TcV"><img src="http://i.imgur.com/WBH4TcV.png" title="source: imgur.com" /></a>